Neyduh/Neyduh/README.md

 - 👋 Hi, I’m @Neyduh
-- 👀 I’m interested in Web Dev and Programming
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Front End Dev with Side Hustle Internship
+- 🌱 I’m currently learning Python Programming with Udacity, SimpliLearn, Kaggle, Open Classroom, and SideHstle.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on inteegration of Data Analysis and Machine Learning with Mechanical Design'
-- 📫 Contact me @neyduh_official on IG, Snapchat, Twitter.
+- 📫 Contact me @dev_cfc_ok on Instagram, Twitter.

 <!---
 Neyduh/Neyduh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.